tingkelvin/tabai/wxt-dev-wxt/entrypoints/content/types/README.md

 import type { Position } from '../types/dom';
 import type { CustomAction } from '../types/actions';
 import type { ContentAppProps } from '../types/components';
+import { RESIZE_TYPES } from '../types/constants';
 ```

 ## 📋 Currently Used Types

-These are the only types that are actually being used in the content script:
+These are the types that are actually being used in the content script:

 ### From `dom.ts`:
-- ✅ `Position` - Used in helper.ts and usePosition.ts
+- ✅ `Position` - Used in helper.ts, usePosition.ts, useDrag.ts, useResize.ts
 - ✅ `WindowDimensions` - Used in helper.ts
 - ✅ `PositionConstraints` - Used in usePosition.ts
+- ✅ `Size` - Used in useDrag.ts, useResize.ts
+- ✅ `RelativePosition` - Used in useDrag.ts, useResize.ts

 ### From `widget.ts`:
 - ✅ `InitialPositions` - Used in helper.ts